-Each state-operated campus in the SUNY system has its own college council, which consists of 10 members, nine appointed by the governor and one elected by and from the students on the campus.
+Each state-operated campus in the SUNY system has its own college council, which consists of 10 members, nine appointed by the governor and one elected by and from among the students of the institution.
 The governor designates one member as chair.
 Council members appointed by the governor serve for a term of seven years.
 Councils also shall invite a representative of the faculty and a representative of the alumni to attend regular meetings of the council.
 The statutory powers and duties of college councils are described in Article 8, Section 356 of the New York State Education Law.

 The governance structure at Purchase College is designed to effectively ensure adequate faculty, staff, student, and alumni input into important policy decisions that affect the institution.
 There are two primary institutions of shared governance:

 Five senior college officers report to Thomas J. Schwarz, the president of Purchase College.
-This group, together with the assistant to the president, is called the president’s cabinet:
+This group, together with the executive assistant to the president, is called the president’s cabinet: